Yifan-bio/Manual/ATAC-seq/ATAC-seq.md

 It can be a useful QC to assess the number of mitochondrial reads.
 However, it does not predict the quality of the rest of the data.
 It is just that sequencing reads have been wasted.

 > We remove mitochondrial reads using "chrM" as it chromosome name.
 However, this varies across databases and this is for Gencode.
 ENSEMBL database uses "MT" as mitochondrial read chromosome names.
+> Techniques such as Omni-ATAC-seq has removed MT contamination through wetlab protocols before sequencing.

 ```sh
 samtools view -@ $threads -h $input.bam | grep -v chrM | samtools sort -@ $threads -O bam -o $output.bam